vunnyso/concepts/Cpp/Threading/threads.md

 ## Intro
 - In every application there is a default thread which is main()
 - A thread is light weight process.
-Idea is achieve parallelism by dividing a process .into multiple threads.
+Idea is achieve parallelism by dividing a process into multiple threads.

 ### Ways to thread in C++